Diffusion on hierarchical systems of weakly-coupled networks

-Let us note that the driving force $F$ can cause a non-zero flux $\dot{N}^{(1)}(t)$ even if there is no gradient $N^{(1)}(t)-N^{(2)}(t)$.
-The force $F$ results from the differences in the network sizes $M^{(a)}$, differences in the network mean fitness $\mathbf{f}^{(a)}$ and from the differences in the mean network degrees $k^{(a)}_{\mathrm{av}}$.
-The latter can be interpreted as a topological influence on the diffusion process, e.g., both networks can be attributed potentials which are dependent on their topology.
-The denser the network the larger number of particles $N^{(a)}_{\infty}$ are attracted in the equilibrium state.
-It follows that changes in the internal topology of the networks can induce a particle flux between the networks, e.g., adding a new link between two nodes in $\mathcal{A}^{(1)}$ network increases its mean degree $k^{(1)}_{\mathrm{av}}$ and thus parameter $\alpha^{(2\,1)}$ decreases and more particles are retained in this network.
-It is interesting from the practical point of view - by changing structures of the networks or their connections one can modify not only diffusion constants but also change the direction of particles’ flow. \\ Fig. \ref{fig:fig2} presents the influence of internal network link density on a diffusion constant for two connected Barab\'asi-Albert networks ($M^{(1)}=M^{(2)}=500$, $k_\mathrm{av}^{(1)}=20$, $p_c=4\cdot 10^{-5}$) and two connected Erd\H{o}s- R\'{e}nyi graphs ($M^{(1)}=M^{(2)}=200$, $p^{(1)}=0.1$, $p_c=3.75\cdot 10^{-5}$).
-For each case $f^{(1)}_{i_1}=f^{(2)}_{i_2}=const.$ Analytical calculations following from Eqs. (\ref{eq:able}) and (\ref{eq:fick}) well correspond to numerical results obtained from random walk simulations.
-Parameters $\alpha^{(1\,2)}$ and $\alpha^{(2\,1)}$ and the resulting diffusion constant $D$ were obtained from the best-fit solution of Eq. (\ref{eq:eq}) to numerically received dependences $N^{(a)}(t)$ - see the figure inset.
-Fig. \ref{fig:fig2} shows that the diffusion constant $D$ is decreasing with increasing internal density of a network.
-It is understandable - when a network becomes denser, it more easily retains particles in its interior since a diffusing particle more frequently selects internal links than the external ones.\\ Using the adiabatic approximation (\ref{eq:tss}) the total system entropy can be written as
+All numerical simulations were implemented in the Wolfram language with Wolfram Mathematica environment of the version 11.2 with the standard \texttt{MachinePrecision} ($16$ digits).
+With such a setting a typical personal computer has enough computing power for handling the scripts.
+Fig. \ref{fig:fig2} presents the influence of internal link density of a given sub-network on a diffusion constant for two connected Barab\'asi-Albert networks ($M^{(1)}=M^{(2)}=500$, $k_\mathrm{av}^{(1)}=20$, $p_c=4\cdot 10^{-5}$) and the two connected Erd\H{o}s--R\'{e}nyi graphs ($M^{(1)}=M^{(2)}=200$, $p^{(1)}=0.1$, $p_c=3.75\cdot 10^{-5}$).
+For each case $f^{(1)}_{i_1}=f^{(2)}_{i_2}={const}$.
+Analytical calculations following from Eqs. (\ref{eq:able2}) and (\ref{eq:fick}) correspond well with the numerical results obtained from random-walk simulations.
+Parameters $\alpha^{(a\,b)}$ and the resulting diffusion constant $D$ were obtained from the best-fit solution of Eq. (\ref{eq:NNON}) to $N^{(a)}(t)$ - see inset in Fig \ref{fig:fig2}.
+Fig. \ref{fig:fig2} confirms that the diffusion constant $D$ decreases as the internal density of a network increases.
+It is understandable that when a network becomes denser, it retains particles in its interior more easily since a particle is more likely to choose internal rather than external links, thus as result the inter-network diffusion coefficient $D$ decays.